-Evergy is assuming a premium for solar PV and wind costs in the short-term due to supply chain issues and uncertainty caused by Department of Justice and Department of Commerce activity involving solar photovoltaic manufacturing.31 For solar in particular, this adjustment leads to documentation for the particular cost adjustment, nor is there support for the assumption that supply chain issues will persist (and the passage of the IRA will reduce overall costs and aims to simplify the supply chain by directing vast resources toward domestic, clean energy manufacturing).
+Evergy is assuming a premium for solar PV and wind costs in the short-term due to supply chain issues and uncertainty caused by Department of Justice and Department of Commerce activity involving solar photovoltaic manufacturing.37 For solar in particular, this adjustment leads to 38 But there is no supporting documentation for the particular cost adjustment, nor is there support for the assumption that supply chain issues will persist (and the passage of the IRA will reduce overall costs and aims to simplify the supply chain by directing vast resources toward domestic, clean energy manufacturing).
 Evergy can no longer justify a premium on these resources' costs given the recent tax policy changes.
-The assumed premium biased the model against this resource, and as
+The assumed premium biased the model against solar additions, and as with other deficiencies mentioned in these comments, harmed the Company's ability to conduct cost minimization planning.
+Now with the IRA, even just removing the premium would not be sufficient to capture the likely impact on these clean replacement resources.
+IX.
+Deficiency 9: Evergy did not model battery storage or solar-battery hybrids.